Discover how nutritional medicine can improve your thyroid health

 Small changes can transform your thyroid health

 Hypothyroidism is an under-functioning thyroid gland and Hashimoto Thyroiditis is the most common form, leading to symptoms such as weight gain, fatigue, dry skin, thinning hair, constipation, depression and anxiety.
-It is more prevalent in females and occurs between the ages 30-50 years old, increasing with age.
+It is more prevalent in females and occurs between the ages 30-50 years old, with the incidence increasing with age.

 There are many factors that may play a role in triggering Hashimoto’s, such as genetic, immune (where the body loses self-tolerance and creates antibodies which attack the thyroid), hormonal and environmental ¹.